KyleAMathews/blog-2/_posts/2015-09-13-writing-an-x86-emulator-in-javascript.md

-*(it turns out that for `i386` the return value for the exit syscall had to go into the stack instead of into `%ebx`, for `x86_64` the syscall numbers have an offset of `0x2000000`, different registers and you actually use `syscall` instead of `int $0x80`... all these things are not very easy when you're first starting with assembly)*
+*(it turns out that for `i386` the return value for the exit syscall had to go into the stack instead of into `%ebx`, for `x86_64` the syscall numbers have an offset of `0x2000000`, different registers and you have to use `syscall` instead of `int $0x80`... all these things are not very easy when you're first starting with assembly)*